Guide

 Know your conversion rates at every stage: leads received, contacts made, appointments set, contracts signed, deals closed.
 This tells you where to improve and whether your lead source is performing.

 A healthy wholesale operation converts 1-3% of motivated seller leads into closed deals.
-At EquityTier’s Starter plan ($250/mo for 100 leads), even one deal every two months puts you well ahead.
+At EquityTier’s Pro plan ($249/mo for 100 leads), even one deal every two months puts you well ahead.

 Motivated Seller Leads by Market